ym496/web-server/README.md

 # minimal http server in java
-This is a lightweight HTTP server built from scratch using Java.
+This is a lightweight multi-threaded HTTP server built from scratch using Java.
+It can handle GET, POST, and other HTTP requests asynchronously.
 It supports HTTP methods and serves files from a specified directory.
+It can process multiple requests at the same time by leveraging Java’s threading mechanism.
 I created this to understand how HTTP servers work.

 ## demo
 * serves files with different MIME type from a specified dir